UPMINSTER/ UPMINSTER BRIDGE LONDON TUBE RAMBLES

 A windmill and a waterside wander of 3-4 miles

-(NOTE: the windmill is closed until 2018 for restoration and the building of a visitor centre)
+(NOTE: the windmill is closed until summer 2018 for restoration and the building of a visitor centre)

 These two stations are so close together that I've treated treat them as one.
 Start at Upminster.
 From the station turn left down Station Road to reach the main street, St. Mary’s Lane.
 Cross to St. Laurence’s which has a very old tower (c 1200) with a short broach spire.
 Apart from being interesting in its own right, it was here that in the early eighteenth century William Derham, the rector and a respected scholar, measured the speed of sound.
 This was done by engaging trustworthy friends at various distances to fire shotguns at agreed moments, and timing the results.
 Further down the road comes a treat – a complete windmill.
 This smock mill dates back to 1803 and is well looked after.
 Details of opening days on website.

 Almost opposite the mill is the charming Old Chapel.
 Restored in 2013, it was originally built in 1800 as a place for Dissenters to worship.
 The full history can be read here.
 The interior can be visited on specified weekends listed on the website.
 Continue down the road and cross at the traffic island just before some old cottages.
 Take the first left, Bridge Avenue, which leads to the Hornchurch Stadium.
 Go to the carpark and on the left there is a swing gate which leads to Gaynes Parkway.